 By now, you probably recognise that the natural step for legal practitioners with a keen interest in becoming international arbitration lawyers is to gain qualification in English law.
-The key to unlocking this opportunity is the Qualified Lawyers Transfer Scheme (QLTS), which is the fast-track route for international lawyers to re-qualify as English solicitors.
-The QLTS is administered by the Solicitors Regulation Authority (SRA), the independent regulatory body of the Law Society of England and Wales.
+The key to unlocking this opportunity is the Solicitors Qualifying Examination (SQE), which replaced the Qualified Lawyers Transfer Scheme (QLTS), which was the fast-track route for international lawyers to re-qualify as English solicitors.
+The SQE is administered by the Solicitors Regulation Authority (SRA), the independent regulatory body of the Law Society of England and Wales.

-Interestingly enough, the majority of lawyers seeking to become dual-qualified English solicitors through the QLTS do not intend to practise in London, preferring instead to stay in their home jurisdiction and utilise the skills, qualification and knowledge they have gained by qualifying as English solicitors.
+Interestingly enough, the majority of lawyers seeking to become dual-qualified English solicitors through the SQE or QLTS do not intend to practise in London, preferring instead to stay in their home jurisdiction and utilise the skills, qualifications and knowledge they have gained by qualifying as English solicitors.

 But whether you choose to work in a leading law firm in London or remain in your home jurisdiction and develop your arbitration practice and expertise locally, holding dual-qualification in English law will create many opportunities for career advancement within international arbitration.